gd-js/JS101_GD/README.md

-This is one of many directories mapping my Launch School attendance.
+This is one of many repositories mapping my Launch School attendance.